matsengrp/phip-flow/README.md

 }
 ```

-Notice that that _experiments_ and _references_ are both collections themselves.
+Notice that _experiments_ and _references_ are both collections themselves.
 This is because the sample metadata is expected to have columns specifying
 the associated _experiment_ ("expa", "expb") and _reference_ ("refa", "refb")
 for each sample provided.

 # Example running on gizmo

-To run on gizmo, I like to start by creating a directory for the inputs, config files
+To run on our local Fred Hutch cluster, `gizmo`, I like to start by creating a directory for the inputs, config files
 and where the outputs will be stored.
 For example such a directory might look like this:

 ```